Use Apache Ambari Hive View with Apache Hadoop in HDInsight

-You can use the Logs tab to view the logging information that the job created.
+You can use the LOG tab to view the logging information that the job created.

-Download or save results from the Save results drop-down dialog box in the upper left of the Query Process Results section.
+Download or save results from the Actions drop-down dialog box under the Results tab.

 To display a visualization of the query plan, select the Visual Explain tab below the worksheet.

-To display the Tez UI for the query, select the Tez tab below the worksheet.
+To display the Tez UI for the query, select the Tez UI tab below the worksheet.

 Tez is not used to resolve all queries.
 You can resolve many queries without using Tez.

 View job history

 The Jobs tab displays a history of Hive queries.